 2 Years Full-Time

-Engineering at UCD is highly attractive to students due to the exposure to world leading researchers and the significant career prospects.
+UCD is highly attractive to students due to the exposure to world leading researchers as well as the significant career prospects.